Your group will generally be more effective the more participants it has, because:

 In today’s polarised political environment, those who don’t like what your group is saying may try to paint you as an unrepresentative minority – and they may be right!

 To tap into the values, views and needs of the whole electorate, participants in your group need to to be reasonably representative of the electorate’s diversity.
 And demonstrating this publicly will increase your credibility.
 How do you do it?

 Well, when you start, perhaps with a small group of interested people, you’re unlikely to be very representative of the whole electorate.
 And this is okay – you have to start somewhere.
 But from that point, as you grow, you need to be thinking how you can become more representative.
 Is one gender or age group disproportionately represented?
 Do most of you live in one part of the electorate?
 Are you predominantly professionals?
 Are you disproportionately from Anglo-Saxon backgrounds?
 And so on.
 If you’re not sure how representative you are look up your electorate in the Australian Bureau of Statistics ‘Quick Stats’ for your electorate.
 Google ‘abs quickstats’ plus the name of your electorate.
-Since the latest version of this (2016) some seat’s names and boundaries may have changed, but if the name has changed you can look up the old one, and most boundaries changes won’t have been significant in that time.
+Some seats’ names and boundaries may have changed since the most recent census, but if the name has changed you can look up the old one, and most boundaries changes won’t have been significant in that time.

 If you decide that some demographics are significantly underrepresented, you then need to work out how to reach underrepresented sections of the electorate: